amainooti/challenge-no-3/README.md

-# Writing the README content as markdown format

-readme_content = """

 # Weather App - Backend Challenge

 This is a weather application built as part of the **20 Backend Challenge**.
 The app provides real-time weather data for various cities using a third-party weather API.
 The app implements caching using **Redis** to minimize external API requests and improve response times for frequently queried cities.
 The backend is developed using **NestJS**, with caching and HTTP request functionalities integrated.